open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 {{% alert title="Note" color="info" %}}

-Kubernetes clusters may not have the proper infrastructure components to enable LoadBalancer service types or ingress resources.
+Kubernetes clusters might not have the proper infrastructure components to enable LoadBalancer service types or ingress resources.
 Verify your cluster has the proper support before using these configuration options.